or the acquisition

 is used, and how something can be

-and skill.
+.
 Teaching is a combination of principles

 of instruction, that helps a student to